BioGavin/BioGavin/README.md

 ### Hi there 👋

 - 👋 Hi, I’m @BioGavin
-- 👀 I’m interested in bioinformatics
+- 👀 Interested in bioinformatics, AI
-- 🌱 My major is related to biology but not computer science.
-I’m currently learning Linux, Python and R
-- 💞️ I’m looking to learn from bioinformaticians who are good at tool development
-- 📫 You can reach me by email gavinchou99@126.com
+- 💻 Programming Language: Linux, Python

 <!---
 BioGavin/BioGavin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.